dyhes/zulip/docs/production/upgrade-or-modify.md

 ## Contributing patches

-Zulip contains thousands of changes submitted by volunteer contributors like you.
+Aloha contains thousands of changes submitted by volunteer contributors like you.
 If your changes are likely to be of useful to other organizations, consider [contributing them](../contributing/contributing.md).